 Second, the present study makes a significant contribution to the identity of the messianic prophet like Moses.
-Evangelical scholars have traditionally maintained that the Pentateuch's prophet like Moses is the Messiah in Deut 18:15-19.75 However, they have often failed to identify that the Pentateuch itself has already presented the offspring of the woman and the royal eschatological deliverer in the likeness of Moses.
+Evangelical scholars have traditionally maintained that the Pentateuch's prophet like Moses is the Messiah in Deut 18:15-19.79 However, they have often failed to identify that the Pentateuch itself has already presented the offspring of the woman and the royal eschatological deliverer in the likeness of Moses.
 Such a likeness increases the probability that not only is a single individual both the woman's offspring and the royal eschatological deliverer but also that this individual is the long-anticipated prophet like Moses.

-As stated before, this paper proposed that Exod 1:7-2:2 is set on narrative analogy with Gen 1-3 since they shared comparable fourfold plotlines.
-The shared plot was as followed: (1) God's fruitful and multiplying people (2) encounter a wise enemy who opposes them (3) such that they experience death, (4) resulting in needed deliverance from a male born of a woman.
+As stated before, this paper proposed that Exod 1:7-2:2 is set on narrative analogy with Gen 1-3 since they shared comparable four-fold plotlines.
+The shared plot was as follows: (1) God's fruitful and multiplying people (2) encounter a wise enemy who opposes them (3) such that they experience death (4) resulting in needed deliverance from a male born of a woman.
 While arguing for the legitimacy of this shared plotline, we noted numerous verbal links that further strengthened our contention.

 In the second half of this study, we noted that the proposed narrative analogy yielded four figurative representations.
-These representations were as follows: (1) Adam was Israel; (2) Pharaoh
+These representations were as follows: (1) Adam was Israel; (2) Pharaoh and the Egyptians were the serpent; (3) the world was Egypt; (4) the promised offspring was Moses.
+We then substantiated these figurative representations by demonstrating that other texts present these individual elements within these four coordinated pairs as literarily interchangeable.

-74 Since Moses led the original exodus, those arguing that Isaiah's new exodus lacks a new Moses figure bear the burden of proof.
-For Isaiah's servant as a new Moses, see Gordon.
+is not a new Moses figure.
+Nevertheless, for Isaiah's servant as a new Moses, see Gordon.
 P. Hugenberger, "The Servant of the Lord in the 'Servant Songs' of Isaiah: A Second Moses Figure," in The Lord's Anointed: Interpretation of Old Testament Messianic Texts, ed.
 Philip.
 E. Satterthwaite, Richard.
 S. Hess, and Gordan.
 J. Wenham (Eugene, OR: Wipf & Stock, 1995), 105-40.
 For a new exodus involving the forgiveness of sin, see Robert B. Chisholm Jr., "Forgiveness and Salvation in Isaiah 53," in The Gospel According to Isaiah 53: Encountering the Suffering Servant in Jewish and Christian Theology, ed.
 Darrell L. Bock and Mitch Glaser (Grand Rapids: Kregel Academic, 2012), 208-10.

-75 Chen, The Messianic Vision of the Pentateuch, 224-46.
+79 Chen, The Messianic Vision of the Pentateuch, 224-46.